MicrosoftDocs/Viva/Viva/insights/personal/overview/privacy-guide-admins.md

     * Microsoft will not mine customer data in Exchange Online for advertising.
     * Microsoft will not voluntarily disclose Exchange Online customer data to law enforcement agencies.
-    * Microsoft will meet all requirements related to encryption of Exchange Online data and implement controls to reduce security risks and help ensure business continuity, as described in ISO 27001 and 27018.
+    * Microsoft meets all requirements related to encryption of Exchange Online data and implements controls to reduce security risks to help ensure business continuity, as described in ISO 27001 and 27018.

 2. **Notify users in the event that a breach is detected**.
    Microsoft notifies customer privacy contacts within 72 hours of Microsoft becoming aware of a breach by using [Microsoft 365 incident response](/office365/securitycompliance/office365-security-incident-response-overview) standard operating procedures.